The Learning Commons on the first floor is a dynamic, collaborative space combining research, technology, and media.

-All the tables in the area provide power outlets for students’ laptops or other devices.
-Network access in the area is provided via Wi-Fi.
+All workstations in the area provide power outlets for students’ laptops or other devices.
+High speed wireless is available throughout the space.

 Around the corner from the 2nd Floor Study Commons are two Graduate Study Rooms.

-The Selley Study Commons is a quiet study area on the 3rd floor that offers furniture designed for quiet, individual study.
-The area has been officially named in honor of Paul P. and Elizabeth Selley, and the Selley Foundation, which provided the original funds to develop the space into a reading and study area.
+The Selley Study Commons is a quiet study space on the 3rd floor that offers work areas designed for quiet, individual study.
+The area was named in honor of Paul P. and Elizabeth Selley and the Selley Foundation, which provided the original funds to develop the space into a reading and study area.

 Group work is not allowed in the Selley Study Commons on the 3rd floor.

-- Access is available to Tulane graduate students who swipe (or tap) their Splash Card ID via the card reader next to the entrance door, located on the southwest and the northwest sides of the 2nd floor not far from the 2nd Floor Study Commons.
+- The entrances are located on the southwest and the northwest sides of the 2nd floor not far from the 2nd Floor Study Commons.